 The wetland change statistics in the assessment are aggregated to county levels and include the wetland restoration activities that have been undertaken under the federal Farm Bill using conservation programs administered by the Natural Resources Conservation Service (NRCS).
 In addition, federal, state and non-profit landowners have restored wetlands with their own funds, and through grants obtain from various federal and state funds.
 Within the assessment period, more than 10,000 acres of wetlands previously classified as "prior converted cropland" have been restored.
 Much of this restoration activity has occurred in Carteret, Hyde, Tyrrell, and Dare counties.
 These large acreage wetland restoration projects are concentrated in a handful of small hydrologic watersheds (12 digits), especially those watersheds that drain directly into sensitive coastal habitats where salinity, sediment, nutrients and bacteria pose major problems to water quality.
-It would be much more meaningful to present the wetland change figure by hydrologic watersheds has a direct effect on the health and productivity of the receiving coastal waters.
+It would be much more meaningful to present the wetland change figure by hydrologic unit rather than at the county level.
+Loss or gain of wetlands within these 12-digit hydrologic watersheds has a direct effect on the health and productivity of the receiving coastal waters.